 Action: [What the AI should do].

-Purpose: [Why — the final goal].
+Purpose: [Why — the end goal].

 Expectation: [What the result should look like].

-Concrete example
+Concrete Example

-Expectation: For each original title, provide 3 variants that use curiosity, urgency or direct benefit.
+Expectation: For each original title, propose 3 variants using curiosity, urgency, or direct benefit.
 Present everything in a table (original title | variant 1 | variant 2 | variant 3).

-5. The RISEN formula
+5. The RISEN Formula

 RISEN is an advanced framework that structures the task methodically, with very detailed instructions.